Highgate, Vermont: Electricity

 Highgate has had an HVDC back-to-back station since 1985; it was built by Asea in the record time of eight months.
 It operates with a bipolar voltage of 56 kV, and can transfer a maximum power of 225 megawatts from Hydro-Quebec to the New England power grid or 190 megawatts from New England to Quebec.
 It was built on short notice because the Vermont Yankee nuclear power plant had an extended maintenance period approaching.

 Natural gas

 Vermont has one natural gas distribution company, Vermont Gas Systems, Inc. (VGS).
 VGS's gas is supplied from a connection at Highgate Springs to the TransCanada Pipeline.

 Transportation

 Located within the town is the Interstate 89 Highgate Springs–St. Armand/Philipsburg Border Crossing.

+Education

+It is in the Franklin Northwest Supervisory Union school district.